Who We Are

 Michael Maag is the Resident Lighting Designer and Production Manager at the Oregon Shakespeare Festival, Scenographer, Lighting and Projection Artist for Kinetic Light, a Disability Arts Ensemble.

 Maag is an award-winning designer of lighting, video, and projection for theatre, dance, musicals, opera, and planetariums.
-He sculpts with light and shadow to create lighting environments that tell a story, believing that lighting in support of the performance is the key to
+He sculpts with light and shadow to create lighting environments that tell a story, believing that lighting in support of the performance is the key to unlocking audiences’ emotions.
+His designs have been seen on OSF’s stages for the last 25 years, as well as at theatres across the country.

-Maag has built custom optics for projections in theaters, museums, and planetariums; he also designs and builds electronics and lighting for costumes and scenery.
 His lighting and projection design for Kinetic Light’s Descent was chosen to represent the United States at the Prague Quadrennial in 2019.
 Recently their work Wired premiered at the Museum of Contemporary Art Chicago and played at the Shed in NYC.

 Maag is passionate about bringing the perspective of a disabled artist to technical theatre and design.
 He has spoken at several theatre and architecture conferences on the importance of access for the disabled artist in technical theatre.